Hi-Angel/notes-backup/file-systems.md

 2. **volume groups**, prefix `gv...` — storage pools of **physical volumes** that abstract characteristics of underlying devices.
 3. **logical volumes**, prefix `lv...` or `lvm...` — slices of a **volume group**, it's like partitions.
 Creation example: `lvcreate -L 100M -T vol_group/logical_volume` if thin, `lvcreate -L100M -n logical_volume vol_group` otherwise.

-Displaying can be done with `*display` commands, e.g. `lvdisplay`.
+Displaying can be done with `pvdisplay`, `vgdisplay`, `lvdisplay` and `pvs`, `vgs`, `lvs`.
+The shorter ones usually print info in a more convenient way.
 The path `/dev/foo/bar` that it displays may not exist if LV status is "not available".
 For it to appear the logical volume needs to be activated with `lvchange -ay /dev/foo/bar`

 ## Snapshots